-While perhaps not the first to offer a secured credit card, Capital One was arguably the first issuer to implement a major program of such cards.
-A secured credit card differs from a traditional card in that all or part of the borrower's credit limit is secured against a cash deposit provided by the consumer at the time of account opening.
-Secured cards are most useful to consumers seeking to build a credit history or attempting to repair a damaged credit history.
-Research published by the Philadelphia Fed concludes that a combination of credit-score migration and increased competition has been associated with increasing "graduation rates" over time from secured cards to unsecured cards.
+consumers seeking to build a credit history or attempting to repair a damaged credit history.88 Research published by the Philadelphia Fed concludes that a combination of credit-score migration and increased competition has been associated with increasing "graduation rates" over time from secured cards to unsecured cards.89

-Finally, with respect to credit-card issuers, a merger might result in a more effective competitor to the major incumbents, thereby potentially increasing competition, even while reducing the number of competitors.
-And a smaller number of larger firms facing more intense competition may be better for consumers than a larger number of smaller, less-effective firms.
+Finally, for credit card issuers, a merger might result in a more effective competitor to the major incumbents, thereby potentially increasing competition, even while reducing the number of competitors.
+And a smaller number of larger firms facing more intense competition may be better for consumers than a larger number of smaller, less effective firms.